fastenhealth/fasten-onprem/README.md

 If you're using the `sandbox` version of Fasten, you'll only be able to connect to Sources using test credentials

 https://docs.fastenhealth.com/getting-started/sandbox.html#connecting-a-new-source

+## Using with multiple people

+> [!NOTE]
+> NOTE: Multi-user features are a work in progress.
+This section describes the eventual goals.

+Fasten is designd to work well for an individual or a family.
+Since it is self-hosted, by nature the person running the service will have full root access to all user records.
+For most families, this is perfect!
+If you need stronger security, Fasten might not be for you.

+Fasten assumes that all records connected from a single user account (from one or more sources) belong to a single individual, and thus will show aggregations that will only make sense for a single person.
+Be careful to not connect sources for different people to the same Fasten user account.

+Tracking health data for multiple family members works by creating new user accounts for each person.
+Any user with the `admin` role can manage users and permissions.
+Any user can be granted access (by an admin) to view another user's records.
+Through this mechanism, it's easy to setup any family configuration needed.
+For example: a family of four can have two parents that can each see the records of the two children.

+It is also possible to create users with the `viewer` role that only have access to view records of other users.
+This can be used to share records with a caregiver.

+This allows for a more complex example:

+- a family consisting of 2 parents, and 2 children and a caregiver (nurse, babysitter, grandparent).
+- both parents need to be able to access both children's records, and maybe each-others
+- the caregiver should have view-only access to 1 or both children, but not the parents.

 # FAQ's